-When you have established who and why, you can start looking at how the "message" in the video should be delivered.
+When you have established who and why you can start looking at how the "message" in the video should be delivered.
 To ensure impact you need to keep three elements in mind: Is the message up-to-date?
 Is it relevant for the target group?
 Is the target group able to identify themselves with the message?

 Instead of writing a "long" manuscript, a good and easy framework is to draw a storyboard.
-Make sure that you cover all the sub goals and mark where they are covered.
+Make sure that you cover all the sub-goals and mark where they are covered.

 #6 The video quality

 Increase impact with interactive practice sessions and test Because the goals are well defined it is also easy for you to create questions.
 Using an interactive practice session with your videos will increase the impact.
 The number of questions should be kept low.
-In the most cases we recommend that the learning content includes a test, where the user can earn a badge.
-To increase the impact, we recommend to include multiple passing levels, such as a Bronze, Silver, Gold and Platinum level.
+In most cases, we recommend that the learning content includes a test, where the user can earn a badge.
+To increase the impact, we recommend including multiple passing levels, such as a Bronze, Silver, Gold, and Platinum level.
 This can positively motivate the learner to finish all parts of the learning content, and additionally continue trying to learn and understand the topics if they score low.
 Some will even seek to achieve the highest badge level - and if the results are allowed to be shared, this will be an important part of the gamification effect as well.

 How does a micro-learning content version with videos look like?
 You can get a 14-day free trial and see for yourself here.